sstarzh/vnfmanager/docs/deploy.rst

 Step 4: Manage secrets
 ------------------------------------------

-In F5 VNFM UI, click :menuselection:`System Settings -> Secret Store Management`, click |edit_deploy| next to each of the following secrets to edit the values for your project.
+In F5 VNFM UI, click :menuselection:`System Resources -> Secret Store Management`, click |edit_deploy| next to each of the following secrets to edit the values for your project.
 Doing so enables your blueprint to access these values as needed, during orchestration, without exposing the plain text values: